-The unearned revenue is the money that the individual or company receives prior to providing or delivering the services and goods.
+Unearned revenue is the money that the individual or company receives before providing or delivering the services and goods.
 It can be the prepayment for the goods and services that a person or a company is to provide to the purchaser in the future.
 This prepayment is the liability for the seller equal to the revenue earned until the company provides the services.

 The unearned revenue is also called as deferred revenue and advance payments.